 He died as a p.o.w. on 18th November 1918, just one week after the Armistice was signed.
 His “Register of Soldiers’ Effects” names “Dannenberg” as the place where he died and from his Pension Record he died from a “Disease“.

-He may have originally been buried near to where he died, but in 1924-25 graves were brought into Berlin S.W.
-Cemetery from more than 140 burial grounds in eastern Germany and James might have been re-buried there.
+He may have originally been buried near to where he died, but in 1924-25 graves were brought in to Berlin S.W.
+Cemetery from more than 140 burial grounds in eastern Germany and James was probably re-buried there.

 James’ older brother, Sgt.
 8782 George Ganner, served throughout the War with the 1st Battalion (‘C’ Company).
 He went with the BEF to France as a serving soldier on 6 August 1914.